Dervla Kirwan: Film

 In 1998, she starred alongside Christopher Eccleston in the Michael Winterbottom film With or Without You as Belfast girl Rosie Boyd.

-Kirwan starred in School for Seduction, a 2004 film which also starred Kelly Brook.

-Kirwan appeared in the Irish film Ondine alongside Colin Farrell and Stephen Rea which was released in 2009.
+In 2004, Kirwan starred in School for Seduction.
+In 2009, Kirwan appeared in the Irish film Ondine alongside Colin Farrell and Stephen Rea.
 She played Maura, the alcoholic bitter ex-girlfriend of Farrell's character, Syracuse.

 In 2007, Kirwan began filming the fantasy film Luna by Dave McKean, starring alongside Ben Daniels, Stephanie Leonidas and Michael Maloney.
 However, due to budget setbacks, filming did not resume until 2011 and was finally completed in 2013.
 It premiered at the Toronto International Film Festival in 2014.
 The film was positively received by critics and Kirwan's performance was highly praised.
 Luna was awarded the Best British Film at the 2014 Raindance Film Festival.

-She also starred in an independent thriller, Entity as Ruth Peacock.
+She starred in an independent thriller, Entity as Ruth Peacock.
 The film premiered in 2013 at selected cinemas and DVD and won Best Horror film at the London Independent Film Festival 2013.

-In 2016, she starred as the violent and cruel crime boss Ed in Branko Tomovic's directorial debut Red.
+In 2016, she starred as the violent and cruel crime boss Ed in Branko Tomović's directorial debut Red.
 In 2017, Kirwan appeared in the film Interlude in Prague, taking on the role of Frau Lubtak alongside Adrian Edmondson and Morfydd Clark.

 Other

 In 1997, Kirwan sang with Dustin the Turkey on his cover of "Fairytale of New York" for his album Faith of Our Feathers.
-She provided the voiceovers for the "This is not just food" television advertising campaign for UK retailer Marks & Spencer and also a string of three UK public information films about good food hygiene for the Food Standards Agency.
+She provided the voiceovers for the "This is not just food" television advertising campaign for UK retailer Marks & Spencer and a string of three UK public information films about good food hygiene for the Food Standards Agency.

 Personal life

 In 2007, Kirwan married actor Rupert Penry-Jones after a four-year engagement.
-They have two children, Florence and Peter.
+They have two children.
 They met in 2001 while working on stage together in a West Yorkshire Playhouse, Leeds, production of JB Priestley's Dangerous Corner, when he played Robert Caplan to her Olwen Peel.
 Kirwan again appeared on stage with Penry-Jones in Les Liaisons Dangereuses in 2003.
-They also both appeared in the television show Casanova in 2005, although they did not share any scenes.
+They both appeared in the television show Casanova in 2005, although they did not share any scenes.

-She was previously engaged to her Ballykissangel co-star Stephen Tompkinson in 1998.